 There are no payroll or social security taxes in Botswana.

 Health Insurance in Botswana

 Botswana has a universal healthcare system.
 Private health insurance is available but is not widely used.

 While it is not legally required to put a written employment contract in place in Botswana, it is best practice.
 The contract should be in the local language and should spell out the terms of the employee’s compensation, benefits, and termination requirements.
 An offer letter and employment contract in Botswana should always state the salary and any compensation amounts in pula rather than foreign currency.

 This information is provided as general accepted information and is not intended as advisory services.

 Why Globalization Partners

-Establishing a branch office or subsidiary in Botswana to engage a small team is time consuming, expensive and complex.
+Establishing a branch office or subsidiary in Botswana to engage a small team is time-consuming, expensive and complex.
 Botswana’s labor law has strong worker protections, requiring great attention to detail and an understanding of local best practices.
 Globalization Partners makes it painless and easy to expand into Botswana.
 We can help you hire your candidate of choice, handle HR matters and payroll, and ensure that you’re in compliance with local laws, without the burden of setting up a foreign branch office or subsidiary.
-Our Botswana PEO and Global Employer of Record Platform provides you piece of mind so that you can focus on running your business.
+Our Botswana PEO and Global Employer of Record Platform provides you peace of mind so that you can focus on running your business.